rapidsai/cuspatial/docs/source/api_docs/internals.rst

 Examples
 ********

-The `Point` geometry is the simplest: N points are stored in a length 2*N buffer with interleaved x,y coordinates.
+The `Point` geometry is the simplest.
+N points are stored in a length 2*N buffer with interleaved x,y coordinates.
 An optional z buffer of length N can be used.

-The `Multipoint` geometry is the second simplest - identical to points, with the addition of a `multipoints_offsets` buffer.
-The offsets buffer stores N+1 indexes.
-The first multipoint is specified by 0, which is always stored in offsets[0], and offsets[1], which is the length in points of the first multipoint geometry.
-Subsequent multipoints are the prefix-sum of the lengths of previous multipoints.
+A `Multipoint` is a group of points, and is the second simplest GeoArrow geometry type.
+It is identical to points, with the addition of a `multipoints_offsets` buffer.
+The offsets buffer stores N+1 indices.
+The first multipoint offset is specified by 0, which is always stored in `offsets[0]`.
+The second offset is stored in `offsets[1]`, and so on.
+The number of points in multipoint `i` is the difference between `offsets[i+1]` and `offsets[i]`.

 Consider::